ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/tools-II.md

 1. Stick with it

-We chose [black](https://pypi.org/project/black/) because it has very few options with which to fidle.
+We chose [black](https://pypi.org/project/black/) because it has very few options with which to fiddle.

 >## Formatting example
 >